dfarache/AppLinker/README.md

 App Linker is an extension for Qlik Sense that transfers selections between applications.

 The motivation for this extension is that it is normal to have suites of apps in Qlik Sense that have fields in common.
 Currently, there is no built-in way in Qlik Sense of taking a selection from one app to another, other than manually.
+This feature is present in Qlik View and it was called "Document Chaining".

 ![Tabbed-Container-Extension](assets/img/AppLinkerIcon.JPG)